-Have you ever found yourself where you feel you could use a hug from someone?
-Perhaps you have found yourself in a situation where you would feel better if someone could tell you everything would be “OK?”
-Maybe you are angry about what a co-worker said and it would help you to know if someone else agreed with your feeling of anger?
-You are not alone and many others like yourself find themselves exploring how to meet their emotional needs.
+Have you ever found yourself wanting a hug from someone?
+Perhaps there are times when you would like someone to tell you everything will be “OK?”
+Maybe you are angry about what a co-worker said and you would like someone to empathize?
+In times like these you are not alone.
+Many people are uncertain about how to meet their emotional needs.

 What are emotional needs?

 Why is it that giving ourselves a hug just doesn’t work?
 Why do we need to hear from someone else that it will be “OK” or that feeling angry is justified?
 Emotional needs can be defined as a mental necessity or psychological requirement centered on feelings which involve the emotional connections of one person for another.
 Emotional needs are expressed in the form of fundamental emotions; love, fear, anger, sorrow, anxiety, frustration, depression and respect.

 Emotional need can vary from person to person and are influenced by; age, education, socioeconomic conditions, employment, cultural and philosophical influences, traumatic and general life experiences.
 While most people experience the basic emotions underlying the needs, how the needs are met can also vary greatly.

 For example, a young child playing on a youth football league gets hurt during the game and continues to cry even after he is evaluated and is physically stable.
 His father comes to the locker room and gives him a hug and tells him he will be ok and feel better tomorrow, the child stops crying.